Mindfulness Guidance and Training

 How to Learn Mindfulness

-UH Connor Integrative Health Network offers mindfulness classes that are open to the public, as well as hospital employees.
+UH Connor Whole Health offers mindfulness classes that are open to the public, as well as hospital employees.
 We provide individual coaching, as well as programming tailored to meet the needs of organizations, businesses and schools.